r-hub/blog/content/post/2019-04-13-r-devel-linux-x86-64-debian-clang.markdown

   - CRAN
 ---

-**tl;dr: CRAN changed settings on one check platform,  r-devel-linux-x86_64-debian-clang, which revealed bugs in packages.
-A new platform was added to R-hub package builder to allow package authors to reproduce these bugs online on the platform, or locally via Docker.**

-In this post, we shall introduce CRAN checks in general, present the new setting of the r-devel-linux-x86_64-debian-clang CRAN platform, how it was mimicked on one of R-hub platforms, and how to use this new R-hub platform to debug your package.
+In this post, we shall introduce CRAN checks in general and use the recent changes of the r-devel-linux-x86_64-debian-clang CRAN platform as a case study of how R-hub can help you, package developers, handle CRAN checks and keep up with CRAN platforms.

 # CRAN checks 101

-All CRAN packages are _R CMD Check_-ed regularly on 12 CRAN platforms, more than at submission.
+All CRAN packages are _R CMD Check_-ed regularly on 12 CRAN platforms called [_CRAN Package Check Flavors_](https://cran.r-project.org/web/checks/check_flavors.htmlac), more platforms than at submission.
 The results of these checks are reported on each package's check results page, cf [e.g. `fpeek`'s one](https://cran.r-project.org/web/checks/check_results_fpeek.html).

+## CRAN checks failure

+Your package might get NOTE(s)/WARNING(s)/ERROR(s)

+* right after it was accepted on CRAN, revealing issues the CRAN platforms used at submission hadn't uncovered.

+* later,
+    * if one of your package's dependencies changes,
+    * if your package e.g. wraps a web service that evolved or broke,
+    * if the CRAN check flavors changed a bit.

+## CRAN checks surveillance

 You might notice your package starts getting NOTE(s)/WARNING(s)/ERROR(s) on one of them by different means:

 * You might have set up [some `foghorn` code](https://github.com/fmichonneau/foghorn) in [your .Rprofile](https://www.tidyverse.org/articles/2019/04/usethis-1.5.0/#options-to-set-in-rprofile) to regularly, well, check, your CRAN checks results.  :loudspeaker: :boat: